A Sloppy Joe recipe from way back when

 Once I was asked to babysit kids of friends of ours who were heading to the hospital to have a baby.
 I already had this stuff simmering on the stove when I got the call.
 This recipe is pretty kid-friendly – unless you have a child who doesn’t like Sloppy Joes.
 Yep.
 One of their girls didn’t like Sloppy Joes.

-If you have some leftovers, serve this mix later in the week with a baked potato bar or add it to some chili soup.
-That’s what I usually do (unless my hubby has already snarfed it up for a bedtime snack).
+If you have some leftovers, serve this mix later in the week.
+When there’s not enough to serve later but too much to throw away, you can use it with a baked potato bar or add it to some chili soup.
+I’ve also added it to spaghetti sauce or taco salad.
+That’s what I usually do (unless my hubby has snarfed it up for a bedtime snack).

 - 2 pounds hamburger